quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 #### Calculating inter-haplotype distance

-Using the existing catalog of *de novo* germline mutations in the BXDs, we developed a new approach to discover loci that affect the germline *de novo* mutation spectrum in biparental RILs (Figure @fig:toy-diagram).
+Using the existing catalog of *de novo* germline mutations in the BXDs, we developed a new approach to discover loci that affect the germline *de novo* mutation spectrum in biparental RILs (Figure @fig:distance-method).

 ![**Overview of inter-haplotype distance method for discovering mutator alleles.** **a)** A population of four haplotypes has been genotyped at three informative markers; each haplotype also harbors private *de novo* germline mutations.
 At each informative marker, we compute an aggregate *de novo* germline mutation spectrum in the haplotypes that carry either parental allele, and calculate the $\chi^{2}$ statistic between the two aggregate spectra. **b)** We repeat the process outlined in a) for every informative marker along the genome. **c)** To assess the significance of any $\chi^{2}$ statistic peaks in b), we perform a permutation test by shuffling the labels associated with each haplotype's mutation data and running a genome-wide scan.
 In each of $N$ permutations, we record the maximum $\chi^2$ statistic encountered at any locus in the distance scan.
 Finally, we calculate the $1 - p$ percentile of the distribution of those maximum statistics to obtain a genome-wide $\chi^{2}$ statistic threshold at the specified value of $p$.](images/fig-distance-method.png){#fig:distance-method width=7in}